wayforpay/php-sdk/README.md

 ## Installing

-The recommended way to install Guzzle is through [Composer](http://getcomposer.org).
+The recommended way to install SDK is through [Composer](http://getcomposer.org).

 ```bash